 On an odd but climacteric night, he had a strange dream that provoked the need for him to draw again which had previously been suppressed.
 Having finally rekindled with his love for illustrating, a few years later he would leave his job to pursue his childhood dream of becoming an artist.

 Since reengaging with his art, through hard work and resilience both his digital and traditional portraits - articulated and lustrous, have resonated in viewers and art lovers alike.
 His influencers include a great array of artists such as Alphonse Mucha, Andy Warhol, Adam Hughes, Jean-Michel Basqiuat and Alex Ross.
 As a result, Sanusi's artwork has the combination of both Pop Art and Art Nouveau in his style.
-His work has been exhibited in galleries in London as well as Sheffield and is owned in many private collections.
+His work has been exhibited in galleries in London and California and are owned in many private collections.